attilaolah/intperm.go/README.md

 [cardinality][5] is the same as that of the IDs themselves.
 When used smartly, this can save you from having to index those tokens in the database.

+Another good example is randomising IDs of private objects that are available via some sort of an API.
+Let's say the user accounts on your website are accessible via the path `/user/:id`, where `:id` is the user's ID.
+Someone could track the growth of your user base just by enumerating the URLs and keeping track of the status codes (e.g. 403 vs. 404).

+Using this simple permutation, user IDs can be kept unpredictable, rendering these kinds of attacks practically useless.

 [4]: //en.wikipedia.org/wiki/NP-hard
 [5]: //en.wikipedia.org/wiki/Cardinality

 ## See also

-There are [some][7] [other][8] Go permutation libraries out there, but their focus is on implementing a more generic mechanism that can be used with arbitrary structures implementing an interface.
-This library focuses on very fast, simple, pseudo-random integer permutations only.

-This library is also implemented in [Ruby][9] and [Go][6].
+This library is also implemented in [Python][7] and [Ruby][6].

-[7]: //github.com/alexaandru/permutations
-[8]: //github.com/nightlyone/permutation
-[6]: //github.com/attilaolah/permutation.py
+[6]: //github.com/attilaolah/intperm.rb
-[9]: //github.com/attilaolah/permutation.py

-## License

-[Public domain][3].

-[3]: //github.com/attilaolah/permutation.go/blob/master/LICENSE
+[7]: //github.com/attilaolah/intperm.py